 Mutt Spirituals

-Mutt Spirituals, out in October/November 2021 from San Francisco Bay Press, is, ahem, a full-length collection.
-It checks in, cover to cover, at 110 pages; it features 63-75 poems (depending on how you count poem sequences) plus two creative non-fiction essays.
-All the work (except for one one page biographical note) has been previously published, in journals, in my Blue Nib chapbook, or in both.
+Mutt Spirituals (San Francisco Bay Press, fall 2021/spring 2022: the delay was because Amazon double-allocated its ISBN number) was my first full-length collection.
+At 110 pages, it's long; it features 63-75 poems, depending on how you count poem sequences, plus two creative non-fiction essays.
+All the work (except for one biographical note) was previously published in journals, in my Blue Nib chapbook, or in both.

 It's a generous, substantial volume, and reads a little like a retrospective: the pieces are more often than not autobiographical, and they are are arranged to follow the course of a life.
 So the first poem, for example, called "First," is about my first memory; the first section takes us through childhood into the speaker's twenties; the second section leaves Europe for America, where I indeed moved in my twenties; the third and fourth sections feature a lot of pieces about aging, and death, and deep thoughts.
-While it's clear that the speaker isn't always me, my guest speakers have been invited in to help me inspect and clarify those deep thoughts.
+While the speaker isn't always me, my guest persona have been invited in to help me inspect and clarify my own deep thoughts.

 In fact, there are more persona poems than there might appear to be, and even if the speaker is indeed a version of me, I like to tell stories, and I make up stuff.
 Sometimes whole cloth.
 More often the memories are true enough, but I've had to spackle them—memory, as the first poem reminds us, is unreliable—or I've chosen to shift and sharpen details to help the poem discover what it wants to see, and say, and mean them.
 All pretty normal!
 Memoirists get into trouble when they fudge and get fanciful; poets are allowed.
 For the record, the creative non-fiction pieces here are as unfudged and fanciful-free as I could manage.
 And so are a few of the poems ("Getting Married," for example) which read like creative non-fiction.
 But not many of them.